 Defending New Yorkers from a Drug DWI conviction

 Driving while under the influence of drugs is a serious crime.
 Those charged with driving while under the influence of drugs are facing a misdemeanor with similar consequences to a DWI offense.
 New York courts are hostile towards DWI offenders, and if you have been caught driving under the influence of a drug, you also face the consequences of a drug charge and its overwhelming ensuing penalties.
 Drug offenses and drug-related DWAI offenses can burden you with fines and consequences that can affect your life and livelihood.
-Contact Grunwald & Seman, P.C. for the experience needed to fight charges of a DWAI-Drug offense.
+Contact KCS Law for the experience needed to fight charges of a DWAI-Drug offense.

 DWAI-Drug offense explained